sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 	>
 	> Notice there are no error handling, no protection against attack, and
 	> not much other functionality.
 However, they provide a variety of basic
-	> flow and structure required to handle HTTP request using `http` module
+	> flow and structure required to handle HTTP request using `http` module.

   - Serving Static Files
   - Implementing GET Servers